untsunts-code/ironhack_webdev/prework/html-css-basics/lesson_css_font_and_text_properties.md

 There are default tags for each HTML element, and we can adjust its size if needed.

 ### The *font-style* property
+*font-style* is used to turn text italic or oblique.

+### The *font-weight* property
+The [font-weight](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight) property is used to turn text *bold*, *bolder* or *lighter*.
+It can be expressed as a numeric value.

+---
+## CSS Text properties
+You have already seen basic font properties.
+Now, let's have a look at some of the properties you can use to change the text layout.

+### text-transform
+The [text-transform](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform) is used to transform text into *lowercase*, *uppercase* or to *capitalize* letters.
+> Why?
+> These properties are particularly useful for branding and situations where you always need a particular word capitalized.

+### The *text-decoration* property
+The [text-decoration](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration) sets the appearance of decorative lines on text.
+The most used values for this property are:
+* *none*: unsets any text decorations already present, it is the default value for most of the HTML tags
+* *underline*: underlines the text
+* *overline*: gives the text an overline
+* *line-through*: puts a strikethrough over the text
+These can be combined with color properties.

+### The *text-align* property
+According to W3Schools, the [text-align property](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align) is used to set the horizontal alignment of a text.
+*text-align* is used to control text alignment within its containing content box.
+The different possible values are:
+* *left*: justifies the text to the left
+* *right*: justifies the text to the right
+* *center*: centers the text
+* *justify*: makes the text spread out, varying the gaps in between the words so that all lines of text are the same width

+### The *text-indent* property
+The [text-indent property](https://developer.mozilla.org/en-US/docs/Web/CSS/text-indent) is used to specify the indentaion of the first line of a text.

+### The *line-height* property
+The [line-height property](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) is used to set the height of each line of text, both above and below the line.
+If you don't specify any unit type to the *line-height* value, it will multiply by X the height of the font you would use.

+### The *letter-spacing* and *word-spacing* property
+The [letter-spacing property](https://developer.mozilla.org/en-US/docs/Web/CSS/letter-spacing) is used to specify the space between the characters in a text.
+The [word-spacing property](https://developer.mozilla.org/en-US/docs/Web/CSS/word-spacing) sets the length of space between words and between tags.